donesvad/jetbrains-teamcity-api-test/README.md

 To handle flaky tests or tests that intermittently fail due to non-deterministic issues (such as network timeouts or temporary service unavailability), this framework supports automatic retries of failing tests using the `rerunFailingTestsCount` feature of the Maven Surefire and Failsafe plugins.

-### Docker Support

-To simplify the setup process and ensure a consistent environment across different machines, this project supports running the E2E API test framework inside a
-Docker container.
-Docker allows you to package the framework along with all its dependencies, making it easier to run tests without worrying about local environment configurations.